Kwara State University of Education, Ilorin

-Kwara State College of Education, Ilorin was established in September 1974 by the Kwara State Government.
-The College is located in the ancient city of Ilorin, the capital of Kwara State.
+Kwara State University of Education, Ilorin was established in September 1974 by the Kwara State Government.
+The university is located in the city of Ilorin, the capital of Kwara State in Nigeria.

 History

-The College started as School of Education and was administered by the then Kwara State College of Technology (now Kwara State Polytechnic).
-The College was subsequently changed to an Advanced Teachers' College.
-By 1976, the College was completely detached from Kwara College of Technology and formally named Kwara State College of Education to be sited in Oro.
-The College moved to a temporary site in Ilorin and was affiliated to Ahmadu Bello University, Zaria.
-At the College's 1980 convocation, the then Governor of Kwara State, Alhaji Adamu Attah declared that the College will remain in Ilorin.
+The university started as School of Education and was administered by the Kwara State College of Technology (now Kwara State Polytechnic).
+The university was subsequently changed to an Advanced Teachers' College.
+By 1976, it was completely detached from Kwara College of Technology and formally named Kwara State College of Education to be sited in Oro.
+The college moved to a temporary site in Ilorin and was affiliated to Ahmadu Bello University, Zaria.
+At the college's 1980 convocation, the Governor of Kwara State, Alhaji Adamu Attah declared that it would remain in Ilorin.
 It was then re-affiliated to the University of Ilorin.
+July 31, 2024, Nigerian University commission recognizes the change of name and program for the institution as proposed by the state governor, Abdulrahman Abdulrazaq from college of education to a university.

-Governing Council and Management
+Governing council and management

-The Governing Council of the institution is the policy making organ of the college.
+The Governing Council of the institution is the policy making organ of the University.
 It is headed by a Chairman and other members are drawn from different sectors of the society.
-Besides the governing council, the College also has management which runs the College.
+Besides the governing council, the University also has management which runs the University.
 The management is headed by a Provost.
 The current provost is Prof AbdulRaheem Yusuf.

+History

+The institution was originally named Kwara State College of Education, Ilorin, as at November 2024.
+In November 2024, it was upgraded to a university and renamed Kwara State University of Education following approval by the Kwara State Government and NUC.

 Staffing

-The College which is a teacher training College of Education started with 13 staff.
-The College now has hundreds of academic and non-academic staff.
+The University which was a teacher training College of Education, Kwara state college of education and now Kwara state University of Education started with 13 staff.
+The University now has hundreds of academic and non-academic staff.

-Academic Programmes
+Academic programmes

-The College runs the following academic programmes:
+The University runs the following academic programmes: